-Townsville Waste Services will construct a resource recovery centre at the Hervey Range Waste Facility in 2018/19 to maximise waste recovery and diversion.
-As a result this will reduce waste to landfill, preserve resources, reduce the cost of transporting waste and preserve the natural environment.
-Project planning has commenced and it is anticipated that construction will begin in the third quarter of the financial year.
-Completion is scheduled for the end of the financial year.
+Townsville Waste Services is constructing a resource recovery centre at the Hervey Range Waste Facility to maximise waste recovery and diversion.
+As a result, this will reduce waste to landfill, preserve resources, reduce the cost of transporting waste and preserve the natural environment.
+Construction started in 2018/19 and is expected to be completed in October 2019.